Skip to Content

 Instructions

 • Open the oven, pull out the oven rack one notch (it should still be sturdily in place) and place the baking sheet on the rack.
-Then pour the omelette mixture onto the baking sheet.
-Use a spatula to move the vegetables around gently.
-Push the oven rack back into place and bake for 20-25 minutes, or until edges are golden brown and center is fully cooked.
+Then pour the omelette mixture onto the prepared baking sheet.
+Use a spatula or tongs to move the vegetables around gently.
+Push the oven rack back into place and bake for 22-25 minutes, or until edges are golden brown and center is fully cooked.

 • Remove from oven and let cool.
 Slice into squares and serve with your favorite toppings such as hot sauce, salsa, avocado, sour cream etc.